-For the major and the minor, courses in Spanish and Spanish American literature and culture and in the history of Hispanic and pre-Hispanic civilizations are offered.
+For the major and the minor, courses are offered on Spanish and Spanish American literature and culture, and on the history of Hispanic and pre-Hispanic civilizations.
 In upper-division courses, the Spanish and Spanish American studies student has the opportunity to acquire a solid knowledge of the richness of Hispanic literary and cultural traditions, in preparation for graduate studies in Spanish or for work in any field requiring exceptional skills in Spanish and an understanding of Hispanic culture.
-For the language beginner, we offer lively lower-division courses that emphasize, from the very beginning, learning to use Spanish to communicate.
+For the language beginner, we offer lively lower-division courses that emphasize the use of Spanish to communicate.
 Students wishing to practice their conversational skills and share their interest in Hispanic culture can benefit from two complementary opportunities.
 The Spanish Club is open to all students who want to participate in conversation and peer-led activities.
-The program also participates in the Mills Peer Tutoring Program.
+The program is also linked to the Mills Peer Tutoring Program.

-For those who envision training in Spanish language and culture as an auxiliary skill to be coupled with another field of study, we offer a flexible minor in Spanish and Spanish American studies requiring only a total of 6 Mills credits to complete.
-The two second-year (intermediate-level) Spanish courses, SPAN 003 and SPAN 004, count as 1 credit each for a Spanish minor.
+For those who envision training in Spanish language and culture as an auxiliary skill to be coupled with another field of study, we offer a minor in Spanish and Spanish American studies requiring a total of 6 Mills credits to complete.
+Elementary Spanish I and Elementary Spanish II will count toward the Spanish minor.

 Entering students unsure of their placement should take the Spanish placement test, available on Blackboard through the Mills Portal.

 For more information on placement exams, visit the Office of the Provost's information page on the Mills website.